sproket/goldchest/getting-started.md

 Mage class can train for any 4 basic magic classes Conjurer, Magician, Enchanter, Illusionist.

-One they have those they can train on the higher level magic classes: Wizard, Sorcerer.
+Once they have those they can train on the higher level magic classes: Wizard, Sorcerer.

-Finally once they have that and are at level 20 they can train on Necromancer.
+Finally, once they have that and are at level 20 they can train on Necromancer.
 Each would have separate spells in their "spell book".

 Cleric